Welcome Hayden Tract Property Owners!

 Hayden Tract Boundary Map

 The City is focused on the commercial area south of National Blvd. and East of Hayden Place and bounded by Ballona Creek.
-Please see a general map below.
+Please click here if you are having problems viewing the web map below.

 Hayden Tract PBID Formation Steps

 April 1, 2020 Update: Due to recent events surrounding COVID-19, the City is postponing the Hayden Tract community meeting.
 We will provide additional details in the near future.
 In the meantime, the information below has been updated accordingly.
 Hayden Tract Meeting: The City of Culver City has announced the location, date, and time of the Hayden Tract meeting to discuss potential improvements/enhancements in the Hayden Tract and explore the formation of a Property Business Improvement District (“PBID”).
 The City greatly appreciates the input and guidance from key stakeholders in this community to determine what enhancements should be considered and how …

 The City of Culver City has updated the announcement of the location, date, and time of the Hayden Tract meeting to discuss potential improvements/enhancements in the Hayden Tract and explore the formation of a Property Business Improvement District (“PBID”).
 In preparation for the meeting, CivicMic is releasing the preliminary Hayden Tract survey results.
 Please click here to take the survey if you own property or operate a business in the Hayden Tract.
 Hayden Tract PBID Several Hayden Tract property owners have reached out to the City of Culver City officials to discuss the need for public improvements in the area …